-This is an easy, super cute craft.
-And the best part is, your kids can play with this craft for days.
-My daughter loves playing with doll houses, and my son loves his legos.
+The nicest part about this mushroom craft is that once your kids create their mushroom houses, they can actually play with them!
+My daughter loves playing with doll houses, and my son loves his Legos.
 So creating a mushroom house that's the perfect size for lego people was a huge hit for both my kids.

 - Mushrooms are actually fungi (and not plants) since they do not require sunlight to grow.